 This type of emergency has been proclaimed three times so far in 1962, 1971, and 1975.
-All three emergencies were held between the years 1962 to 1977.

-The first national emergency was imposed on the country from October 26, 1962, to January 10, 1968, by then-president, Dr. Sarvepalli Radhakrishnan.
-It was regarding the rising external aggression during the Indo-China war.

-The second time, the national emergency was imposed from December 3, 1971, to March 21, 1972.
+The first national emergency was imposed on the country on October 26, 1962, by then-president, Dr. Sarvepalli Radhakrishnan.
+It was rproclamed during the Indo-China war.
+The second time, the national emergency was imposed on December 3, 1971 during Indo-Pak war.
 This emergency was imposed by the president, V.V.
 Giri.
-Here also, the reason was the external aggression but during the Indo-Pak war.
+Here also, the reason was the external aggression.

 The third time a national emergency was imposed by the President, Fakhruddin Ali Ahmed.
-Indira Gandhi, then-prime minister asked for permission from the president and was successful in declaring a national emergency.
+Indira Gandhi, the then-prime minister asked for permission from the president and was successful in declaring a national emergency on 25th June 1975.